 Sometimes when pond water is too nutrient rich algae or other pests end up taking over the pond until everything else dies off.
 Take the time to do your research before you settle on what type of fish you want.

 Koi fish and other such species have the best chance of assimilating into your pond, but it needs to be done properly.
-You can check out Pond Academy for more help on Koi ponds.
+You can check out Pond Academy for more help.

 3. Don’t Forget to Add Ornaments